-The Spanish Labour Force Survey was launched for the first time in 1964, referencing to some quarters each year in until 1968.
-In 1969-74 it was biannual, but quarterly from 1975.
+The Spanish Labour Force Survey was launched for the first time in 1964, referencing to some quarters in each year until 1968.
+Between 1969 and 1974 it was biannual, but quarterly from 1975.
 In 1999 the survey was redesigned as a continuous survey providing quarterly results.
 Since 2005 the survey provides quarterly results for core variables, but annual results for structural variables.

-Since 1996 the survey is compulsory as it was included in the yearly statistical programme.
+Since 1996 the survey is compulsory as it was included in the yearly statistical program.

-The population residing in private households is covered, including servants; persons living in collective households and persons who are temporarily absent are sampled via the relatives living in private household.
+The population residing in private households is covered, including servants; persons living in collective households and persons who are temporarily absent are sampled via relatives living in private households.
 Foreign nationals are included in the resident population if they have lived or intend to live in Spain for more than one year.